-Ramakrishna Sithanen, Chairman and Director, IFS Group - A SANNE company
+Ramakrishna Sithanen, Chairman and Director - SANNE Mauritius

 By focusing on the substantive advantages which the Mauritius IFC can offer and capitalising on upcoming developments to turn threats into opportunities, Mauritius can enhance its competitiveness to attract investors to use the jurisdiction for their investments in Africa.

 Located between Asia and Africa and, with over two decades of expertise in cross-border investment, Mauritius has, over the years, evolved into an International Financial Centre (“IFC”) of excellence.
 However, despite appearing on the ‘white list’ of the Organization for Economic Co-operation and Development (“OECD”) and The Financial Action Task Force (“FATF”), there has been a lot of unwarranted criticism from the international press regarding the integrity of Mauritius as an IFC, whereby it has been intermittently labelled as a ‘tax haven’.
 Such an epithet has been assigned as a result of vehicles, alleged to have been set up as conduit companies for the sole purpose of tapping into treaty benefits.
 Mauritius has always been on the front foot to vindicate its position of good repute as an IFC by being transparent, co-operative and demonstrating economic substance.
 In view of the current and upcoming developments geared towards an international crackdown on ‘treaty shopping’, where most IFCs are now on a level-playing field, would enhanced substance be the linchpin for Mauritius to demarcate itself from competing IFCs?